cselab/Mirheo/docs/source/user/object_belonging.rst

 Firstly, they are used to split a :any:`ParticleVector` into two disjointed parts (probably forming a new Particle Vector): the particles that are *inside* any object of the given :any:`ObjectVector` and the particles that are *outside*.
-See also :any:`udevicex.registerObjectBelongingChecker` and :any:`udevicex.registerObjectBelongingChecker`.
+See also :any:`ymero.registerObjectBelongingChecker` and :any:`ymero.registerObjectBelongingChecker`.
 Secondly, they are used to maintain the mentioned *inside*-*outside* property of the particles in the resulting :any:`ParticleVectors <ParticleVector>`.
 Such maintenance is performed periodically, and the particles of, e.g. inner PV that apper to mistakingly